cylonicboom/cylonicboom/README.md

 ## Perfect Dark PC mods:

-- No-Pausing
+- No-Pausing, a challenge mod where the menus don't pause the game.
-- Moon Jump
+- Moon Jump, a reimplementation of the classic gameshark code
-- Gangsta Toggle
+- Gangsta Toggle, a beta feature revival in collaboration w/ @Graslu
-- Eyelid Toggle
+- Eyelid Toggle, just for fun

 All of my released PC port mods are available in a combined branch: [`coup` (Catherine's Opinionated Unoffical Patches)](https://github.com/cylonicboom/perfect-dark/tree/coup)